-This week on Rural Health Leadership Radio, we’re talking about the importance of innovation and collaboration in rural healthcare.
-We are having that conversation with Greg Ruberg, the President and CEO of Lake View Hospital.
+We are having a conversation about the importance of innovation and collaboration in rural healthcare with Greg Ruberg, the President and CEO of Lake View Hospital.

 “It’s my passion in healthcare to be working with rural health and helping to advance rural health whenever I can.”

 Greg Ruberg is the President and CEO of Lake View Hospital and is the Vice-President of Saint Luke’s Hospital in Minnesota.
 He also serves as administrative support to North Shore Health and Board Chair of Wilderness Health to North Shore Health.
 Greg has had a passion for rural healthcare since high school, where his interest in physical therapy would eventually lead him to his career in rural health.
 Greg values innovation with his teams and embraces the importance of collaborating within the community.
 Greg was able to co-locate the local outpatient behavioral health clinic to the Lake View campus, bringing high quality, integrated care to their patients.